 Distinguish between honor/shame, guilt/innocence, and fear/power worldviews

 In Honor and Shame, Roland Muller identified three primary worldviews: fear-power, guilt-innocence, and honor-shame.
 These are the major cultural operating systems around the world.
 In fear-power cultures, people are constantly thinking about power dynamics.
 How can my power be increased?
 What people, living or dead, must I be close to in order to increase my power—financially, socially, and spiritually?
 Is there persistent fear about offending a powerful leader, ancestor, or god?
 Fear says, “I am weak, so I should acquire power or align with powerful people before I get hurt.”
-This worldview is prevalent in Sub-Saharan Africa and Latin American.
+This worldview is prevalent in Sub-Saharan Africa and Latin America.

 Guilt-innocence cultures tend to be areas impacted by the Greco-Roman worldview and the Protestant Reformation.
 This operating system, prevalent in Europe and North America, tends to view things from the perspective of a courtroom.
 It is especially prominent in individualistic cultures.
 Guilt says “I did wrong, so I should confess and make restitution before I get punished.”
 Guilt is alleviated through acknowledgment or punishment.